13 Different Fuzzy Cactus Types (With Pictures)

 Soil: | Well-draining |

 The old lady cactus is native to Mexico.
-It’s a low-maintenance plant even beginner gardeners can grow with ease.
-This cactus has a fuzzy coat and can develop lovely pink flowers.
+It’s a low-maintenance plant that beginner gardeners can grow with ease.
+It has a fuzzy coat and can develop lovely pink flowers.
 It’s a round-shaped cactus that has up to 30 spines per areole.
-Typically, this cactus becomes 4 inches tall and around 8 inches wide.
+The old lady cactus typically grows 4 inches tall and around 8 inches wide.

-Over time, this cactus will develop tiny offsets you can divide to grow new plants.
+Over time, it will develop tiny offsets you can divide to grow new plants.
 These cacti are easy to take care of as they need watering only when the topsoil becomes dry.
 They don’t require fertilization, and you can grow them in full sun or partial shade.

 2. Feather Cactus